instantOS/instantos.github.io/development/instantMENU.md

 seq 20 | instantmenu -g 4 -l 5
 ```

 gives a grid of 5x5 entries.
 The grid is filled from left to right and top to bottom with the individual lines from stdin.
+The long option spellings are `--columns 4 --lines 5`.

 ![grid screenshot](https://i.imgur.com/oTTTN8e.png)